-DSC / MC Discipline Specific Course / Major Course: Credit of a DSC /major course could be the combination of lecture credits, tutorial credits, and practical credits.
-MIC Minor Course (MIC) with minimum 24 Credits including Vocational Course (VOC) including voc MDC Multidisciplinary Course: All students must undergo introductory level multidisciplinary courses relating to Natural Sciences, Physical Sciences, Humanities, Arts & Social Sciences, Commerce & Management, Interdisciplinary Studies during first three semesters.
-Students are not allowed to choose or repeat courses already studied at the higher secondary level (12th class) or opted as major and minor stream under this category.
+DSC/MC Discipline Specific Course/Major Course: Credit of a DSC major could be the combination of lecture credits, tutorial credits, and practical credits.
+DSC includes core courses, subject elective and subject skill enhancement courses.
+MIC Minor Course (MIC) with minimum 24 Credits including Vocational Course (VOC) including VOC MDC Multidisciplinary Course: All UG students must undergo three introductory level multidisciplinary courses relating to Natural Sciences, Physical Sciences, Humanities, Arts & Social Sciences, Commerce & Management, Interdisciplinary Studies.
+Students are not allowed to choose or repeat courses already undergone at the higher secondary level (12th class) or opted as major and minor stream under this category.
 AEC Ability Enhancement Course: Ability Enhancement (Language) courses may be designed to achieve competency in the Modern Indian Language and English, with a special emphasis on language and communication skills.
 SEC Skill Enhancement Course: Skill Enhancement Courses may be primed to impart practical skills, hands-on training, soft skills, etc., to enhance the student's employability.
-Summer Internships will require 120 hours (1 credit: 30 hrs of engagement) of involvement working Internship with local industry, government or private organizations, business organizations, artists, crafts persons, and similar entities during summer vacation.
-Research Research Project/ Dissertation for UG degree (Honors with Research)/ PG Degree will be completed Project/ in the eighth/tenth semester under the guidance of a faculty member.
-Dissertation VAC All UG students must undergo at least three Value Added Courses (VAC)
+Summer Internships will require 120 hours (1 credit: 30 hrs of engagement) of involvement working with local industry, government or private Internship organizations, business organizations, artists, crafts persons, and similar entities during summers. #Four credits of internship earned by a student during summer internship after 2 nd semester or 4 th semester will be counted in 5 th semester of a student who pursue 3 year UG Programmes without taking exit option.
+Research Research Project/ Dissertation for UG degree (Honours with research) will be completed in the eighth semester under the guidance of a college and Project/ university faculty member.
+Dissertation VAC Value Added Course: All UG students must undergo at least three Value Added Courses For students who choose to pursue single major after 2 nd semester of multidisciplinary Programmes The 16 credits earned during first year in the two subjects, other than the subject which is continued as Single Major, will be counted towards minor

 DSC Major and Minor in I& II Semesters will have Foundation or Introductory level courses.
 DSC Major and Minor in III & IV semesters will be Intermediate Level Courses.
-Whereas DSC Major and minor in V & VI shall be of higher level courses and in VII, VIII, IX & X semesters, advanced level courses will be offered.
+Whereas DSC Major and minor in V & VI shall be of higher level courses and in VII & VIII semesters, advanced level courses will be offered.